Interested in working abroad but unsure of which route to take?

 Although this is typically seen as a seasonal job, there are lots of places in Europe with year-round skiing opportunities.

 With Skrill, all you need is an email address to quickly receive funds whilst working abroad.
-What’s more, our prepaid travel card lets you pay for goods and withdraw cash at millions of locations worldwide.
+What’s more, our prepaid card lets you pay for goods and withdraw cash at millions of locations worldwide.

 With speedy and safe money transfer guaranteed, all that’s left for you to do is enjoy your travels.